 - X-Men (Superhero “Origin Story” Action) 2000

 (note: An Adobe PDF file will open on any computer, Mac or Windows, as well as on most e-readers, such as the iPad and the Kindle.
 My PDF files feature full color graphics, super-fast bookmark navigation and print-style layouts.
-You can also print the book from a PDF in high resolution, if you’d like a hard copy.
-For these reasons, I price the PDFs a bit higher.)
+You can also print the book from a PDF in high resolution, if you’d like a hard copy.)

 (note: Kindle versions of both e-books are available for purchase at the links below.
 If you do not have a Kindle device, you can still read the e-books on your PC, Mac or several other mobile devices using a Free Kindle Reader App.)

-(note: Apple’s e-book app, iBooks, works on the iPad, iPhone and iPod Touch but NOT on Mac laptops and desktop computers.
+(note: Apple’s e-book app, iBooks, works on the iPad and iPhone but not very well on Mac laptops and desktop computers.
 Most users agree that a PDF reads best on all Apple devices — if that’s your preference, see the PDF section above.
-Another option is to use the “Kindle for Mac/PC” app with the Kindle version, using the link above.)
+Another option is to use the “Kindle for Mac/PC” app with the Kindle version.)

 BARNES & NOBLE “NOOK”